midonet/midonet/docs/rest-api-specification.md

         <td>Bool</td>
         <td>POST</td>
         <td>No</td>
-        <td>Set whether the match on the data layer type should be
+        <td>Set whether the match on the data link layer type should be
-         inverted (match packets whose data layer type is NOT equal to the Ethertype set by dlType.
+         inverted (match packets whose data link layer type is NOT equal to the Ethertype set by dlType.
 Will be stored, but ignored until dlType is set.</td>
     </tr>